Siythrun/gitops-installplan-approver/README.md

 # Gitops InstallPlan Approver

-Allow for the installation of Operators and the auto approval of the install plan during an argo deploy when usinging manual approval method
+Allow for the auto approval of operators install plan during an argo driven gitops deploy when usinging manual upgrade method.

+Insteration for this was taken from https://github.com/redhat-cop/gitops-catalog/tree/main/installplan-approver however the purpose differes slightly.
+While the Install PLan Apporver will approve all install plans in a namespace this one targets a single operator.

 ## Usage